acmgit/remove_unknowns/README.md

 Everbody knows the scenario, a mod on your game gives up to work and you have to remove it from your minetest world.

-Often you see after the remove of this world the feared "UNKOWN NODE"s.
+Often you see after the remove of this world the feared "UNKNOWN NODE"s.
 Sometimes they are in Blue, sometimes they are in red, but doesn't matter what color they have, they are unwanted.